-Not only do the physiatrists on the medical staff at Baylor Institute for Rehabilitation (BIR) have an average of 20 years of experience in the field of rehabilitation; most of that experience has been with us.
-In fact, many of our physicians began as residents at BIR over 15 and even 30 years ago and have since subspecialized and obtained board certification in a particular diagnosis such as brain injury and spinal cord injury.
-Each of the physicians dedicate their practice solely to the patients at BIR and are available to staff and families for consultation.
+Not only do the physiatrists on the medical staff at Baylor Institute for Rehabilitation have an average of 20 years of experience in the field of rehabilitation; most of that experience has been with us.
+In fact, many of our physicians began as residents at Baylor Rehab over 15 and even 30 years ago and have since subspecialized and obtained board certification in a particular diagnosis such as brain injury and spinal cord injury.
+Each of the physicians dedicate their practice solely to the patients at Baylor Rehab and are available to staff and families for consultation.

 Which physicians, therapists, and other professionals will work with the patient I know?